hpay/spikesort-hp/README.md

     |--kilosort2.0

+First run the built-in kilosort gui (kilosort.m in in the kilosort2.0 repo) to check kilosort installation

 Then navigate to the spikesort-hp\scripts folder and:
-- runBatchKilosort.m to run kilo2.0 on a bunch of files in matlab using SC's custom settings
+- runBatchKilosort.m to run kilo2.0 on a bunch of files in matlab using some custom settings

-Recommend to first run the built-in kilosort gui (kilosort.m in in the kilosort2.0 repo) to check kilosort installation

-Then can run batch KS using our custom settings